 Students who arrive late must sign in at the main attendance desk of the building they are going to (Lowry or Wilkins Studios).
 Students who were approved for an early release must stop by the Lowry main desk to pick up their Early Release Pass (which gets them released from their class) and then they must sign out of the building prior to departure.
 Please note that failure to sign out prior to departure constitutes an unexcused absence, regardless of reason or prior approval.
 Please note that staff are not available to run early release passes to classrooms.
 Students are responsible for picking up their own Early Release Pass from the Lowry main desk well in advance of their designated departure time.

-A signed handwritten note from a parent/guardian will be accepted.
+A signed handwritten note from a parent/guardian will be accepted and verified.
 Absences not reported within the designated notification period will not be excused.
 All parent/guardian notes will be verified.

 SPCPA also uses a generic, pre-recorded message that is sent via a telephone automated system to contact families of students who were marked absent from one or more classes.
 This automated message is sent out one time per day (each afternoon following the end of the school day).